HuseenKhan/Node_density_VS_FER_CSMA_CA/README.md

-# A Python code to study the impact of density of the network on node's FER.
+# A Python code to study the impact of density of network density on node's FER.

 # Introduction